bshk003/arxivarius/README.md

 ### About

-arxivarius is Chromium extension that allows the user to download arXiv papers with custom, descriptive filenames.
+arxivarius is a browser extension that allows the user to download arXiv papers with custom, descriptive filenames.

-The extension automatically renames pdf-files downloaded from *arxiv.org* according to a template parametrized by the paper's metadata (e.g., author, title, date, subject).
-This may help to keep a low-key file-based research library more organized.
+The extension automatically renames PDF files downloaded from arxiv.org according to a template that may depend on the paper's metadata (e.g., author, title, date, subject).
+This can help to keep a low-key file-based research library more organized.

+There is a version for Chromium-based browsers and one for Firefox.
+The Firefox version uses the WebExtension API and should work with other browsers that support it.

 ### The filename template format